tne-lab/device-data-pipeline/README.md

 ## create_daily_plots()
 File once again asks for log_file.mat from Python. creates plots of coh vs freq for pre stim, post stim, and difference between the two.
 Also plots theta distribution and Z-score theta coherence.

+## mtmcoh.m
+Takes in cleaned time series data created from create_ds_data() and clean_timeseries() to calculate multitaper coherence values and plots the spectrogram.
+Uses functions from FieldTrip